skuqre/nikke-font-generator/src/pages/usage.md

 <br>

 **This site is <u>not</u> endorsed by, created by, or affiliated with SHIFT UP CORP. and Proxima Beta Ltd.**<br>
-**All characters and assets belong to SHIFT UP CORP. and Proxima Beta Ltd.**
+**All characters and various assets belong to SHIFT UP CORP. and Proxima Beta Ltd.**

 **No revenue is being generated from this site.
 Moreover, there is no way to do so.